Last Updated: February 2026

 Second, probiotics strengthen the intestinal barrier.
 The gut lining is a single-cell-thick barrier that separates the digestive tract from the bloodstream.
 When this barrier weakens (known as "leaky gut"), toxins and bacteria can cross into the body, triggering inflammation and diarrhea.
 Certain probiotic strains produce short-chain fatty acids that nourish and strengthen this barrier.

 Third, they modulate the immune response.
-About 70% of your dog's immune system resides in the gut.
-Probiotics help regulate immune function, reducing the overactive inflammatory response that causes many types of diarrhea.
+A large portion of your dog's immune system resides in the gut.
+Probiotics may help support immune signaling in the gut, which can matter when inflammation is part of a digestive pattern.
 This is particularly relevant for dogs with inflammatory bowel disease (IBD) or food sensitivities.

 Fourth, probiotics produce antimicrobial substances.
 Some strains produce bacteriocins — natural antimicrobial compounds that inhibit the growth of harmful bacteria like Clostridium and E. coli.